 “We found an internal memo from an energy industry group from 1998, written by their disinformation specialists, saying their objective was: ‘Reposition global warming as theory rather than fact.’
 That’s the same language that tobacco used.

 Rather entertaining how Gore says “we” there, and gets the 1991 date of the campaign off by seven years.
 And Gore is not by default an ‘information specialist’?
 The movie impressed many others who had apparently missed the accusation previously.
-No need to get the details attributed to the right entity, as we see in this blog, though (6th paragraph),
+No need to get the details attributed to the right entity, as we see in this person’s blog, though:

 Only 43% of popular media stories fully support that global warming is a fact.
 They have been swayed by an all-out effort from the oil industry to “reposition global warming as a debate.”
 As Gore points out, these are the same tactics perpetrated by the tobacco industry.